-Table 4-5 (Cont.)
+Table 4-4 (Cont.)
 Properties of the Connection Page

-Property Description Default Non-JTA Data Source Name If you selected Resource Local as the transaction type, then enter the name of the non-JTA data source.
+Property Description Default Batch Writing Specify the use of batch writing to optimize transactions with multiple write operations.
+None Set the value of this property into the session at deployment time.
+Note: This property applies when used both in a Java SE and Java EE environment.
+The following are the valid values for oracle.toplink.config.BatchWriting: ■ JDBC -Use JDBC batch writing. ■ Buffered -Do not use either JDBC batch writing nor native platform batch writing. • OracleJDBC-Use both JDBC batch writing and Oracle native platform batch writing. ■ None -Do not use batch writing (turn it off).
+Statement caching Native SQL False JTA Data Source Name If you selected JTA as the transaction type, then enter the name of the default JTA data source for the persistence unit.
+Non-JTA Data Source Name If you selected Resource Local as the transaction type, then enter the name of the non-JTA data source.
 This property is not available for projects using the Generic platform.
 Bind Parameters Control whether or not the query uses parameter binding.
 Note: This property applies when used in a Java SE environment.
 This property is not available for projects using the Generic platform.
 EclipseLink Connection Pool Define the connection pool driver, URL, user name and password.
 These properties are note available for projects using the Generic platform.
 Read Connection The maximum and minimum number of connections allowed in the JDBC read connection pool.
 Note: These property apply when used in a Java SE environment.
 These properties are not available for projects using the Generic platform Write Connection The maximum and minimum number of connections allowed in the JDBC read connection pool.
 Note: These property apply when used in a Java SE environment.
 These properties are not available for projects using the Generic platform